Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Write down any relevant experience that you’ve gained by volunteering or internships
+- Provide any relevant experiences you’ve gained from volunteering or through internships

-- You should highlight any achievements or responsibilities you held in these positions.
+- Note any achievements or responsibilities you had in these roles

 References: